-Part of the DataFest Workshop Series.
+[Online] Part of the Rfun series.
 R and the Tidyverse are a data-first coding language that enables reproducible workflows.
 In this two-part workshop, you'll learn the fundamentals of R, everything you need to know to quickly get started.
-You'll learn how to access and install RStudio, how to wrangle data for analysis, and practice reporting Exploratory Data Analysis (EDA).
+You'll learn how to access and install RStudio, how to wrangle data for analysis, gain a brief introduction to visualization, practice Exploratory Data Analysis (EDA).
 Part 1 has no prerequisites and no prior experience is necessary.